1. What are the cybersecurity concerns for DoD contractors?

 3. Why is the CMMC being created?

 DOD is planning to migrate to the new CMMC framework in order to assess and enhance the cybersecurity posture of the Defense Industrial Base (DIB).
-Instead of contractors self-certifying, the CMMC will provide a framework for 3rd party verification to ensure appropriate levels of cybersecurity practices and processes are in place to protect sensitive information that resides on the Department’s industry partners’ networks.
+In addition to contractors self-certifying, the CMMC will provide a framework for 3rd party verification to ensure appropriate levels of cybersecurity practices and processes are in place to protect sensitive information that resides on the Department’s industry partners’ networks.

 4. What is CUI?